vdae2304/Metodos-Numericos/Documentacion/English/arrays.md

 ### Integer array indexing

-Indexing an array using integer arrays (of `size_t` data type), the operator will return a `index_subarray<T>` object representing a subarray with the elements selected by the integer array.
+By indexing an array using integer arrays (of `size_t` data type) the operator returns an `index_subarray` object representing a subarray with the elements selected by the integer array.
 ```cpp
 index_subarray<T> operator[] (const array<size_t> &index);
 const index_subarray<T> operator[] (const array<size_t> &index) const;